- Home

 Are reward credit cards risky?

-The main risk involved with credit cards is that your debts end up spiraling out of control so you need to be careful about how you manage your spending.
+The main risk involved with credit cards is that your debts end up spiralling out of control, so you need to be careful about how you manage your spending.

-These cards tend to come with high interest rates, meaning that if you fall behind in paying your card off, the interest you owe could quickly start to outweigh the value of any rewards.
+These cards tend to come with high interest rates, meaning that if you fall behind in paying off your card, the interest you owe could quickly start to outweigh the value of any rewards.

 Only go for one of these cards if you are confident in your ability to repay what you owe each month, and consider setting up a direct debit to make sure the full balance is repaid.
 If your provider doesn’t have an option to repay in full when you set up the direct debit, call them up and see if they can arrange this for you.
 Otherwise, set yourself a monthly reminder to pay back the full amount directly.